m-vern/Procedural-Generation/README.md

 This program is supposed to have an export option to save a generation, this function still needs added.

 In its current state,a lot of the code needs to be revised and cleaned up.
+Remove global variables.

 ## Future